lorax42/remChar/README.md

       helloworld

 ## BUILD
+    $ mkdir src/build/
+    $ cd src/build/
+    $ cmake -S ..
+    $ make # to build project locally OR
-Run _build.sh_ to build and run _./build/remChar_ to run the program.
+    $ sudo make install # to build and install the project